ExpandingMan/dotfiles/README.md

 point I'm going to carefully create my own color scheme (I've found that this is much harder than it sounds).
 I will fork the aforementioned dracula repos and insert my colors.
 Hopefully I will come up with some way to clean up the process a bit when I do so.

-My new colors will probably be some sort of bluish think with cyan and orange highlights.
+My new colors will probably be some sort of bluish thing with cyan and orange highlights.

 ## Julia